Predictive Aggregate Measurement

 These users' conversions will still be annotated with campaign data.
 However, this campaign data will not include individual identifiers (such as device IDs).

-Data is gathered from various linking touchpoints across multiple platforms, offering a comprehensive view.
+Data is still gathered from various linking touchpoints across multiple platforms, offering a comprehensive view.

 Thresholding

-PAM applies thresholding techniques to the data collected, meaning individual user actions cannot be traced across mobile apps and the web.
+PAM also applies thresholding techniques to the data collected, which helps prevent individual user actions from being traced back to them across mobile apps and the web.
 In this way, PAM helps maintain user anonymity.

 These techniques allow marketers to access valuable insights through aggregated data, without exposing individual user-level information.